Ayman344/GridOptimize_MILP_TEP/README.md

 If you use this repository, please cite the accompanying paper:

 A. S. Akash and M. S. Osman,
-“Strategic Grid Reinforcement: A MILP Optimization Approach on SciGRID,” in Proc.
+“Strategic Grid Reinforcement: A MILP Optimization Approach for the SciGRID Network,” in Proc.
 Interdisciplinary Conference on Electrics and Computer (INTCEC 2025), Chicago, USA, Sep.
 2025.